MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 Like Room Finder, every meeting room and workspace must be set up in Exchange Online as a room mailbox or as a workspace mailbox.

-Your room and workspace mailboxes will automatically show up in Places Finder once you've set up your location hierarchy to ensure all rooms and workspaces are tied to a building and floor.
+Your room and workspace mailboxes automatically show up in Places Finder once you've set up your location hierarchy to ensure all rooms and workspaces are tied to a building and floor.
 For more information on how to set up your hierarchy, see [Quick setup of buildings and floors](get-started/quick-setup-buildings-floors.md).

 ## Prerequisites